How to Get Video Game Grants

 video-game-grants

 The grant award amount varies greatly, depending on the scope, platform and complexity of the project.
 For your information, the grants coming from NEA is usually falls between $10,000 and $200,000.
 So you see, it’s pretty big, and big grants usually come with complicated process.
-Your application will be examined by an advisory panel, which will then decide whether your project can be included as works of arts.
+There will be an advisory panel to examine your application.
+Then, they will decide whether your project is works of arts or not.

 There are four outcomes expected from the project you’re submitting to the NEA, which are: